buzzedison/agriprohub/src/pages/index.md

           Agriculture and food industry, markets and trade opportunities.
-We organize markets across Africa,We provide information and support on how to market and sell products around the world.We want to help you access markets in Ghana and around the world.
+We organize markets across Africa,We provide information and support on how to market and sell products around the world.
+We want to help you access markets in Ghana and around the world.